siriusctrl/COMP90024-CCC-notes/README.md

         |Role Based Access Control|RBAC
         |Identity Based Access Control|IBAC
         |Attribute Based Access Control|ABAC
-    - Authorisation and Clouds
-        - Authorisation typically applies to services/data deployed on Clouds, i.e. when they are running
-        - But not only…
-            - Who can install this patch, when can they do it, how many VMs will be affected if this happens…?
-            - Is this virtual image free of trojans, malware etc?
-            - Lots of tools to support this: Pakiti, Cfengine, Puppet, …
-            - Real challenge of software dependency management for complex systems
-                - Amazingly (?) most users/organisations do not patch!!!
-                - Side-effects, complexities, stopping jobs, restarting jobs etc
-    - What does it do?
-        - Defining what they can do and define and enforce rules
-            - Each site will have different rules/regulations
-    - How it is achieved?
-        - Often realised through Virtual Organisations (VO)
-            - Collection of distributed resources shared by collection of users from one or more organizations typically to work on common research goal
-                - Provides conceptual framework for rules and regulations for resources to be offered/shared between VO institutions/members
-                - Different domains place greater/lesser emphasis on expression and enforcement of rules and regulations (policies)
     - Many Technologies
         - XACML, PERMIS, CAS, VOMS, AKENTI, VOMS, SAML, WS-*
     - typical model: RBAC